VISUAL ARTS DEPARTMENT

 Student Expectations:

-Some class work is independent from the direct observation of the teacher, but is completed on school property.
-Students (with parent/guardian consent) must be willing to agree for their images to be used in both still photography and videography.
+Some outside/ after-school time is required each term.
+Some classwork is independent from direct observation of the teacher, but is completed on school property.
+Students (with parent/guardian consent) must be willing to agree to the use of the student’s images in both still photography and videography.
 They should be aware that their work is subject to broadcast/webcast and media distribution.
-The rights are co-owned by the Canton Public Schools and Canton Community Television for the purpose of broadcast/webcast and media distribution.
+The rights are co-owned by Canton Public Schools and Canton Community Television for the purpose of broadcast/webcast and media distribution.

 Course Name: Event Videography